-In the past years, the Central Florida labor market has continued to improve from an unemployment rate of 9.1 percent in 2014 decreasing to 4.9 percent in 2018.
-The most recent data available is 2019 ACS data indicating another decrease in the unemployment rate from 4.9 percent in 2018 to 4.1 percent in 2019 for the Orlando-Kissimmee-Sanford Metropolitan Area.
-Prior to the pandemic, LYNX was experiencing an increase in transportation demand for employees in the region.
+In the past years, the Central Florida labor market has continued to improve from an unemployment rate of 9.1 percent in 2014 decreasing to 3.8 percent in 2022.
+The most recent data available is from the January 2022 U.S. Bureau of Labor Statistics reporting for the Orlando-Kissimmee-Sanford Metropolitan Area.
+The unemployment rate decreased from 4.1 percent in 2019 as reported in the previous TDSP update.